GoogleCloudPlatform/pontem/CloudSpannerBackupRestore/USAGE.md

 Ensure that [Maven 3+ is installed](https://maven.apache.org/install.html).

 ### Permissions
-Before using the pontem, you need to first setup a number of permissions in your Google Cloud project.
+Before using Pontem Cloud Spanner Backup and Restore, you need to first setup a number of permissions in your Google Cloud project.
 Make sure the service account running the jobs has these permissions: